 God.
 N***ers.
 Kings.
-These are the powerful words which compile the acronym Bronx artist YC The Cynic’s debut album bears as its title.
+These are the powerful words that compile the acronym Bronx artist YC The Cynic’s debut album bears as its title.
 These are the words embodied by the artwork, a piece gifted to us all by the evidently skilled Ivan Merlin.
-These are the words which shape one of the best projects of the year, in every song, from start to finish.
+These are the words that shape one of the best projects of the year, in every song, from start to finish.

 At times an underlying force, the importance of these three concepts resides most noticeably throughout several distinct tracks.
 “God Complex” sees the enlightened New Yorker narrating from the perspective of the most high, which becomes even more interesting thanks to the stellar video that accompanies it.
 In the visual peace, YC assumes the starring role, but small changes suggest major thematic implications: a civilian hat is traded for a kingly crown and vice versa, while enlarged, talking lips take on a godly presence that collectively establish a hierarchy of sorts seen on the project’s cover.

 However, this chain of command is highly interpretable and, in ways, interchangeable.
 YC is careful to remind us that there is one God, but many N***ers and Kings (that sentiment can be seen in the title alone, as the latter two words are deliberately plural).
 To chase that point further, while the king is “free” and the enslaved man is not, they both occupy the same level plane in the palms of the gold-plated God figure on the album cover, much like the crowned YC and the hat-donning YC stand below the lips of their shared “one and only savior” in the video for “God Complex”.